tayal-sarthak/SeizureSeeker/notrealreadme.txt

 ## 📄 License

-Seizure Seeker is distributed under the MIT License.
+Seizure Seeker is distributed under the .
 See the [LICENSE](LICENSE) file for full details.

 ---